alanmacdonald1/fyne/README.md

 ## Run FYNE GUI

-1. The docker-compose.yaml file has all the setup details
-2. Bring up the container
+Once docker and docker-compose are installed, simply bring up the container to run
 ```
 docker-compose up
 ```

+### Making changes

-4. If changes are required, cd into the container
+If changes are required, cd into the container
 ```
 docker exec -it <CONTAINER_ID> /bin/bash
 ```
-Do your stuff and exit
+After making changes, exit
 ```
 exit
 ```